Excess Treatment Costs and the Schedule of Events Cost Attribution Template (SoECAT)

 The 15 NIHR Local Clinical Research Networks (LCRNs) will help manage the ETC process on behalf of their local Clinical Commissioning Groups (CCGs) and in collaboration with NHS England’s Specialised Commissioning function.
 This will create a single point of access for all proposals for which ETCs may be applicable and is designed to make the process simpler for researchers to navigate.

 As part of this process, researchers will be required to complete a SoECAT* for clinical research.
 This form is designed to capture the different costs associated with clinical research and attribute them accordingly.
 This applies to all full-stage clinical research applications that will be undertaken in England.
-It does not apply to outline applications (Kidney Research UK does not currently request or accept outline applications).
+It does not apply to outline applications.
 The completed form must be signed off by an AcoRD Specialist‡, to ensure HRA approval and NIHR portfolio status are achieved.

 Schedule of Events Cost Attribution Template (SoECAT)